ramyelsheikh/logger/README.md

 1- using composer in your laravel root, run the following command:
 - composer require influencers/logger

-2- Register the package provider by adding the following line to the file config/app.php :
+2- Register the package provider by adding the following line to the file config/app.php:

-/*
- * Package Service Providers...
-*/
-Influencers\Logger\LoggerServiceProvider::class,
+- Influencers\Logger\LoggerServiceProvider::class,

 3- Set the configuration of Mongodb Server in .env file of your laravel root dir: mongodb_host=<mongodb_host>